Ukraine gets good news about its EU membership quest as Balkans countries slip back in the queue

 He said the consensus among many EU officials working with Ukraine is that Kyiv “is demonstrating everything that we are missing in the Balkans: energy, commitment, enthusiasm.”
 He said the commission’s enlargement reports would be “the objective indicator of the situation.”

-Meanwhile, Turkey's hopes of joining appear to be at a standstill.
-The country started its EU membership talks in 2005 but they have barely advanced in recent years.
+Meanwhile, Turkey's hopes of joining are stalled.
+The country started its EU membership talks in 2005, but they have ground to a halt in recent years.
 Ankara's progress report made for grim reading, despite the bloc's reliance on Turkey to prevent migrants from coming to Europe.

 The commission noted “serious deficiencies in the functioning of Turkey’s democratic institutions."
 It said that “democratic backsliding continued.”
 Human rights standards declined and no progress could be found in the fight against corruption.